5 Derma Roller Mistakes To Avoid For Fast Results!

 *This post may contain affiliate links.
 Meaning, I get a commission if you purchase through my links, at no cost to you.
 Read the full disclosure here.

-And the derma roller might be the oldest and most basic skin care tool of them all.
+And the derma roller might be the oldest and most basic skincare tool of them all.
 But, it's also one of the most effective.
-These clinical studies showed that four microneedling treatments, spaced four weeks apart, significantly improved wrinkles, skin firmness, elasticity, and texture.
+Clinical studies have shown that just four microneedling treatments, spaced four weeks apart significantly improved wrinkles, skin firmness, elasticity, and texture.

 So, it makes sense that microneedling is in demand right now.
 Treatwell, a beauty appointment booking platform recently reported a 127 percent rise in microneedling treatments.